Year 4 - Jungle Book & Northern Lights

 The Jungle Books & Northern Lights Classes.

-Our English text will be around the book ’The Iron Man’ by Ted Hughes.
+Our English text will be around the book ’How to train your Dragon’ by Cressida Cowell.
 During our guided reading sessions, we will become familiar with the book and we will be picking out new vocabulary, working on inference, deducing what may happen next, explaining what is happening and sequencing the events.

 We are going to be writing a descriptive poem using alliteration, adjectives and similes.
-In addition to this, the children will produce a newspaper report.
-This will give them a chance to use formal language and the opportunity to act in character and reinforce their questioning skills.
+In addition to this, the children will produce a diary entry.
+This will give them a chance to use informal language and the opportunity to act in character.
+We will also be writing a newspaper report.
 It would be beneficial if you encourage them to read newspapers at home, paying attention to the features such as pictures, captions and quotes.

-We will be using multiplication and division facts for multiplication tables up to 12 × 12.
+We will be using multiplication and division fact for multiplication tables up to 12 x 12.
 The children will be developing quicker recall of the 11 and 12 times tables.
 We will use place value, known and derived facts to multiply and divide mentally, including multiplying by 0 and 1, dividing by 1 and multiplying together three numbers.
-The children will recognise and use factor pairs and commutativity in mental calculations and multiply two digit and three digit numbers by a one-digit number using formal written layout.
+The children will recognise and use factor pairs and commutativity in mental calculations and multiply two-digit and three-digit numbers by a one-digit number using formal written layout.

-Key Vocabulary: multiplication, division, recall, place value, factor, factor pairs and commutativity.
+Key Vocabulary: Multiplication, division, recall, place value, factor, factor pairs, commutativity.